Frequently Asked Questions

 Yes.
 Our tours can accommodate those who need ADA accessibility.

-We do not recommend young children or babies coming on the tour as they may distract the group or tour guide.
+We do not recommend bringing young children or babies on the tour as they may distract the group or tour guide.
 The Salk architecture tour is geared toward architects and adults interested in architecture.

 No. We recommend leaving all strollers, luggage, or any other large bags at home as there are many stairs on the tour route and no place to store these items.
 If you do bring any of these items with you, Salk is not responsible for storing, securing, or watching these belongings.

 Taxis or a ride-sharing service such as Uber/Lyft are recommended.
 However, there is a bus stop in front of the Institute and a Blue Line trolley stop at the UC San Diego campus.
 For the schedule, visit San Diego’s MTS trip planner: http://www.sdmts.com/Planning/googleTP.asp